 There aren’t too many overnight parking options in the area, so secure a spot at William Heise County Park in advance.

 Putting together a fall road trip?
 Combine these leaf peeping spots in a loop that looks like this to fit in apple picking, Oktoberfest-ing, and hardcore hiking.
-If you're traveling with Cabana, add Concierge to your reservation for personalized trip planning assistance!
+If you're traveling with Cabana, add Trip Planning to your reservation for personalized itinerary assistance!

 Hitting the road even sooner?
 Here are 3 Reasons to Visit Yosemite this September.